Comparing Metal Fabrication Methods

 Investment Casting vs. Sand Casting

 Sand castings are made by creating a negative in a bed of sand to create the cavity for casting.
-A sand shell creates a rough exterior to castings.
-Typical surface finish of sand castings are 250 Ra as cast, and need extensive work afterwards to create a surface finish that is acceptable in most applications.
-Sand castings can also not hold as tight of tolerances as Investment Castings, and will likely need more machining than an Investment Casting.
+A sand shell creates a rough exterior to castings with a typical surface finish of 250 Ra as cast.
+Sand castings usually need extensive work afterwards to create a surface finish that is acceptable in most applications.
+They also can’t hold as tight of tolerances as investment castings and usually require more machining as well.

 Investment casting uses a ceramic mold that can produce a much smoother finish, typically averaging 125 Ra surface finish as cast.
 Investment castings also greatly reduce the amount of machining that will be required after casting by holding a .005”/inch tolerance for the majority of the applications.